-An example of abuse of authority would be terminating an appointment on account of personal dislike for the staff member.
+An example of abuse of authority would be terminating an appointment on account of personal dislike for them.

 As the definition explains, cases in which there is a direct impact on career prospects (employment conditions such as pay, hours, contract renewal, performance evaluation and promotion) will be particularly serious.